kamuransensoy/refugee-rights-awareness-site/README.md

 ## Certificate of Completion

-This project was originally created as part of the **Intro to Web Development Fall 2024 Course by CodePath**.
+This project was created as part of the **Intro to Web Development Fall 2024 Course by CodePath**.

-I successfully completed the program and earned a certificate, demonstrating my proficiency in **HTML, CSS, and JavaScript** through the development of a simple awareness website.
+I completed the program and earned a certificate, demonstrating my proficiency in **HTML, CSS, and JavaScript** through the development of a simple awareness website.

-Since then, I have expanded the project into a full-stack application using **React** and **Spring Boot**, incorporating real-time petition analytics, email confirmations, and backend integration reflecting my continued growth and dedication to learning full-stack development.
+Since then, I have expanded the project into a full-stack application using **React** and **Spring Boot**, incorporating real-time petition analytics, email confirmations, and backend integration, reflecting my continued growth and dedication to learning full-stack development.

 CodePath is an incredible community that opens pathways into tech, and I am proud to be part of it!